ilyatitovich/remark-lint-heading-capitalization/README.md

 ## Support the Project

-Your support helps us improve and maintain this plugin!
-If you find it helpful, consider contributing to its future development:
+If you find this tool helpful, consider supporting us:

 - [**Support Our Work**](https://ilyatitov.vercel.app/payments)